parallaxinc/PropWare/Install.md

 Microsoft Windows
 -----------------
 1. Download PropWare to your computer.
-You may use [git](http://msysgit.github.io/) to download the source code or you may download a binary distribution from the [downloads section](http://david.zemon.name/downloads/PropWare_Binaries/).
-Please see the "Last Modified" column to help you pick the most recent version.
+You may use [git](http://msysgit.github.io/) to download the source code or you may download a [binary distribution](http://david.zemon.name/downloads/PropWare_Binaries/PropWare_current.zip).
 2. Extract the contents to a directory without any spaces.
 For instance, `C:\Users\David\PropWare` would be an excellent choice.
 However, `C:\Documents and Settings\David` would be an awful choice.
 For Windows XP users, I am sorry.
 You may need to use a path such as `C:\PropWare`.